 - Look carefully at your own classroom curriculum and match your teaching objectives with the readings on this site.

 - Assign students to go over the reading and discussion questions and come prepared to discuss them in class.

 - Encourage students to apply the readings to their own lives, either in a writing or speaking assignment.

 - Expand students use of the language by asking them to do the Online Investigation exercise.
 This will require students to search, analyze data, and make careful conclusions based on what they read and find online.

 - Read the readings aloud for pronunciation or comprehension practice.

-All the materials on this site are copyright (c) Randall Davis, 2006.
+All the materials on this site are copyright, Randall Davis.
 All rights reserved.
 Students are permitted to print the pages for personal use, and teachers are allowed to make copies and print for incidental classroom use (i.e., one-time use, but not to be compiled to make into a textbook).
 Copying, modifying, and/or uploading the files to an Intranet or other Website for any purpose, commercial or non-profit, are not permitted.
 Contact Randall HERE for more information.